ROKPA International

-ROKPA International is an international humanitarian organisation founded in 1980 by Akong Tulku Rinpoche, Lea Wyler and Dr. V. Wyler which operates principally in Nepal, Zimbabwe and South Africa.
-Its aim is to improve the quality of life of people in need irrespective of their religion, nationality or cultural background.
+ROKPA International is an international humanitarian organisation founded in 1980 by the Tibetan lama and physician Akong Tulku Rinpoche, Swiss actress Lea Wyler and her father Veit Wyler.
+ROKPA International has its headquarters in Zurich, Switzerland, with national headquarters and branches in 18 countries, operating primarily in Nepal, Zimbabwe and South Africa, Its aim is to improve the quality of life of people in need irrespective of their religion, nationality or cultural background.